DeqingSun/devart-template/project_posts/2014-03-06-Evolution-of-Plinko-Poetry.md

 #Prototype evolution

 This project has envolved through many stages in the past few weeks.
-Here are 3 main stages it has been:
+Here are the first couple prototypes:

 First prototype- The first version implemented the most basic concept: Blackout poetry.
 This scaled mobile version will generate a black out poem when you silde your finger through all text.